johnstonskj/shlog/README.md

 # Shell Logging utils

-This simple script provides a set of functions for logging that can be used in Zsh, and to some extent in Bash.
+This simple script provides a set of functions for logging that can be used in Zsh and Bash.
 It provides the common set of level-based logging functions as well as some functions for interactive messages and nested log scopes.